serhii-londar/open-source-mac-os-apps/README.md

 - [BitBar](https://github.com/matryer/bitbar) - Put the output from any script or program in your Mac OS X Menu Bar. ![ObjectiveCIcon]
 - [status-bar-todo](https://github.com/Onix-Systems/osx-status-bar-todo) - Simple macOS app to keep TODO-list in status bar. ![SwiftIcon]
 - [TrelloApp](https://github.com/jlong/TrelloApp) - An unofficial wrapper application for Trello.com written in Swift.
 This is almost a "Hello World" for a site specific browser. ![SwiftIcon]
+- [ControlPlane](https://github.com/dustinrue/ControlPlane) - Automate running tasks based on where you are or what you do. ![ObjectiveCIcon]
+- [Clocker](https://github.com/Abhishaker17/Clocker) - macOS app to plan and organize through timezones. ![ObjectiveCIcon]
+- [Toggl Desktop](https://github.com/toggl/toggldesktop/tree/app-store-release-v7.3.319) - Toggl Desktop app for Windows, Mac and Linux. ![CppIcon]

 ### Screensaver